Aggregate-Intellect/easy-deploy-demo/README.md

 # easy-deploy-demo
 This is a small app built for the
 [Build Multi-agent LLM Products](https://maven.com/aggregate-intellect/llm-systems?promoCode=aisc) course.
-The goal is to demonstrate how straightforward it is deploying a simple Python web app with a chat-style interface, providing question-answering powered by a Large Language Model.
+The goal is to demonstrate simple deployment of a Python web app with a chat-style interface, providing question-answering powered by a Large Language Model.